spyre-project/spyre/README.md

 Using _Spyre_ is easy:

 1. Add YARA signatures.
-Filenames matching *.yr, *.yar, *.yara are recognized.
+Per default, filenames matching *.yr, *.yar, *.yara are recognized, see below how to change that.
 There are two options for doing this:
     - Put the rule files into the same directory as the binary
     - Add the rule files to ZIP file and append that file to the binary.